 Jane Marie Atherton (vice chair), Community Representative, Comox Valley

 Jane Atherton is the former publisher of the newspaper, 24 Hours Vancouver, and has enjoyed a long career in sales, marketing, and media.
 She has extensive experience leading all aspects of a business, developed through various leadership, executive and management roles with organizations such as Viceroy Houses, Ashton College, Pacific Newspaper Group and the Globe and Mail.
 Ms. Atherton was president, vice-president and secretary for the Canadian Mental Health Association (Vancouver Fraser Branch) and currently serves on the Board of Directors for the BC Division of the Canadian Mental Health Association.
 Jane holds an Associate Diploma in Arts and Science from Capilano College and she has recently completed an Interior Design Diploma at Interior Design Institute.

 Rob Everson, Community Representative, Comox Valley

-K’ómoks First Nations Chief Rob Everson is a long-standing supporter and alumnus of NIC.
+Former K’ómoks First Nations Chief Rob Everson is a long-standing supporter and alumnus of NIC.
 He graduated from NIC in 2002 with a Computer Sciences diploma and Computer Information Systems certificate.
 In addition, all three of his children studied at NIC.
-In May 2015, Chief Everson and the K’ómoks First Nation hosted NIC and representatives of 35 First Nations from Vancouver Island and the BC Central Coast at the K’ómoks Big House to sign a ground-breaking Indigenous Education protocol, which was recognized nationally in Maclean’s Magazine.
-In his role as chief, Everson sits on the Kumugwe Cultural Society executive and is one of six Kwakwaka’wakw First Nations leaders on the Nanwakolas Council, which works with provincial and federal governments to support land use, marine planning and regional economic development issues.
+In May 2015, then chief Everson and the K’ómoks First Nation hosted NIC and representatives of 35 First Nations from Vancouver Island and the BC Central Coast at the K’ómoks Big House to sign a ground-breaking Indigenous Education protocol, which was recognized nationally in Maclean’s Magazine.
+Everson also sits on the executive of the Kumugwe Cultural Society, which preserves, promotes and advocates for cultural activities of the K’ómoks people.

 Shelley Humble, Community Representative, Campbell River